BluVolpe/Seafood-ID-Fabrication-Quiz/README.md

 1. **HTML Structure (`index.html`):**
    - **Header:** Displays the title of the quiz.
    - **Quiz Container:** Contains the question tracker, the question itself, and answer choices.
-   - **Score Container:** Displays the user's score after completing the quiz.
+   - **Score Container:** Displays the user's score after completing the quiz along with explanations for missed questions.
    - **Footer:** Displays the remaining time for the quiz.

 2. **CSS Styling (`style.css`):**
    - **Layout and Design:** Defines the layout, colors, and styles for the quiz, ensuring a clean and modern look.
    - **Responsive Adjustments:** Ensures the quiz adapts to different screen sizes and devices.
+   - **Header and Footer:** Reduced in size to take up less space on the screen.

 3. **JavaScript Functionality (`script.js`):**
    - **Question Handling:** Functions to shuffle questions, display the current question, and handle user answers.
    - **Timer Management:** Functions to start, update, and end the timer.
    - **Score Calculation:** Functions to calculate and display the user's score at the end of the quiz.
+   - **Explanations Display:** Functions to provide explanations for each missed question at the end of the quiz.
    - **Event Listeners:** Handles user interactions, such as selecting an answer or restarting the quiz.
+   - **Randomized Question Selection:** Ensures that questions are not repeated in a single quiz session.

 4. **Questions Database (`questions.js`):**
    - **Question Objects:** Contains the array of question objects with properties like the question text, image, choices, and the correct answer.